Akke/BotDocs/README.md

 You can use this method if you wish to explain into further detail how a command works, or if you wish to include images, links, and so on.

+# Need help?
+There is no official place to ask for help as of yet, but you can either open an issue in this repo or send me a friend request on discord at **Axwell#0538** and I will get back to you as soon as possible.